 A bloody coup d’état replaced the old government with communist rulers.
 The Soviet invasion left millions dead and the civil war that followed raised the death toll again.
 The Taliban movement encountered a scared Afghanistan longing for stability and peace and made it a battleground again suppressing the population in the process.
 In addition, post-9/11 US invasion again demanded a high number of victims.

 War has been the normality in Afghanistan for four centuries.
 It is the poorest country in Asia and the one that exports the lowest number of goods worldwide – except for opium.
 Violence and insecurity are encountered wherever you go.
 The majority of Afghan youth has neither a job nor a perspective.

 Nevertheless, the golden times seem to be not entirely forgotten but lived every day.
 The hospitality of Afghan people is incredible.
-They give so much to visitors they have not enough for themselves.
-That does not stop them from smiling proudly.
+They give so much to visitors even though they have not enough for themselves – and that does not stop them from smiling proudly.
 The fragrance of saffron can always be smelt near their boilers.
 It is the spice traded centuries ago on the historic Silk Road.